The mean number of 3-torsion elements in ray class groups of quadratic fields: Parametrization of -torsion elements in ray class groups of quadratic fields

 Let $K(c)$ denote the {\em ray class field of conductor $c$} of $K$, which is characterized as the unique abelian extension of $K$ such that the Artin map provides an isomorphism between $\Cl(K,c)$ and $\Gal(K(c)/K)$.
 It is well-known that every finite abelian extension is contained in some ray class field.
 The {\em conductor} of a finite abelian extension $L/K$ is defined to be the conductor of the smallest ray class field of $K$ that $L$ lies in (note that if $c \mid c'$, then $K(c) \subset K(c')$).
 Additionally, it is true that any prime $\fp$ of $\cO_{K}$ that ramifies in $L$ must divide $c$.

-The importance of the conductor of a finite abelian extension is that it determines which primes are allowed to ramify.
-We next show that conductors of cubic cyclic extensions over a quadratic field are squarefree away from $3$, and at most divisible by $9$ if $3$ is allowed to ramify.
+The importance of the conductor of a finite abelian extension is that it determines exactly which primes ramify.
+We next show that conductors of cubic cyclic extensions over a quadratic field are squarefree away from $3$ and never divisible by 27.